TDHCA Energy Efficiency Rule

-Energy Efficiency Measures in TDHCA Single Family Programs
+Energy Efficiency Measures for TDHCA Single Family Programs

-The Department's proposed single family home energy efficiency requirements, which become effective in late 2014, will apply to all new affordable single family home construction and home rehabilitation activities supported through TDHCA's Single Family Housing Programs.
+The Department's single family energy efficiency requirements, effective January 1, 2015, apply to all single family new construction and rehabilitation activities funded by TDHCA.

-The new requirements are designed to enhance home affordability by reducing household utility costs.
-This is particularly important to lower income households who typically spend on average between 20% - 25% of their after tax income on utility bills.
-Meanwhile, households earning more than 80% AMFI typically spend between 3% - 5% of their after tax income on utility bills.1 In essence, the lower the household income, the higher the percentage of after tax income spent on utilities.
+The new requirements enhance home affordability by reducing household utility costs.
+This matters to households with low incomes, who pay between 20% - 25% of their after-tax income on utilities.
+Households earning above 80% of the Area Median Family Income (AMFI) spend between 3% - 5% of their after-tax income on utilities1.
+The lower the household income, the greater the toll utilities take on our ability to cover rent, mortgages, food, transportation and medical bills.

 Texas Family Energy Costs as Percent of After-Tax Income